mattermost/docs/source/onboard/advanced-permissions.rst

 There are a number of API and mmctl tools available for admins to help in configuring and troubleshooting the permissions system:

-1. Reset all permissions to the default on new installations using the `mmctl permissions reset </manage/mmctl-command-line-tool.html#mmctl-permissions-reset>`__ command.
+1. Reset all permissions to the default on new installations using the :ref:`mmctl permissions reset <manage/mmctl-command-line-tool:mmctl permissions reset>` command.
 2. Use the `GetAllRoles <https://api.mattermost.com/#tag/roles/operation/GetAllRoles>`__ API endpoint to get a list of all roles.
-3. Add permissions to a role using the `mmctl permissions add </manage/mmctl-command-line-tool.html#mmctl-permissions-add>`__ command.
+3. Add permissions to a role using the :ref:`mmctl permissions add <manage/mmctl-command-line-tool:mmctl permissions add>` command.

 Backend infrastructure
 ----------------------

-Technical admins or developers looking for a deeper understanding of the permissions backend can refer to our `permissions backend documentation </onboard/advanced-permissions-backend-infrastructure.html>`__.
+Technical admins or developers looking for a deeper understanding of the permissions backend can refer to our :doc:`permissions backend documentation </onboard/advanced-permissions-backend-infrastructure>`.

 Glossary
 --------